 With a 98% naturally derived formula, this shampoo clarifies the scalp while exposing it to ginger, ginseng, and biotin.
 All three of these ingredients stimulate hair follicles, encouraging new hair growth.
 But you don’t have to wait long for results: Other ingredients coat each strand, increasing hair diameter for immediate volume.

 Thin-haired girls must heed Papanikolas’s first rule: Lightweight conditioner should be applied far from the roots.
 Concentrate on the ends of the hair with this super-light conditioner that just so happens to smell like a fresh breeze.
 It will increase elasticity and strength, saving your strands from breakage.

-This leave-in hair treatment includes orange, lemon, fennel, and sugar-maple extract, along with various proteins, to halt thinning and breakage, and to encourage new growth.
+This leave-in hair treatment includes orange, lemon, fennel, and sugar-maple extract, along with various proteins, to halt thinning and breakage and encourage new growth.
 In a lab study, it increased hair fiber diameter by 8.5% after five treatments!

 Everyone knows your scalp is the real target when talking about thin hair.
 It’s the base for new hair growth, after all.
 Your scalp will absolutely drink up the super-moisturizing jojoba oil, and your follicles will kick-start new hair growth thanks to the tea tree oil.

-There’s nothing worse for fine hair (or any hair, for that matter) than roughing up the cuticle with a bath towel after a shower.
+There’s little worse for fine hair (or any hair, for that matter) than roughing up the cuticle with a bath towel after showering.
 It can cause some serious breakage, which is exactly what you don’t want.
 This hair turban gently dries your hair to frizz-free perfection, no heat required.

 Want more haircare tips and tricks?
 Don’t miss how one editor permanently fixed her damaged ends.